MazrimT/gptbot/README.md

 # gptbot

 discord bot that takes prompts from user, asks chatgpt and replies the anwser to the user
+currently gpt-4 is not available (or at least I don't have it) through API so it's set to gpt-3.5-turbo

 ## install